 Wednesday, September 21

 Cherry laurel is the common name of Prunus Laurocerasus.
 It is an evergreen shrub native to the borders of Black Sea.
-It is used in many medicinal purposes.
-They produce berries that are red in color but later black upon ripening.
+It is used for many medicinal purposes.
+They produce berries that are red but later black upon ripening.

-The berries start to ripen in the month of August and can be consumed during mid autumn season.
+The berries start to ripen in August and can be consumed during the mid-autumn season.
 This plant grows as a shrub and can be pruned in various shapes.